IIIT-Sricity-FSD-2024-2028/15_RisingEmber/README.md

 ## 📋 Project Overview

-**Domain:** Digital Marketplace Servicec (non-retail)
+**Domain:** Digital Marketplace Services (non-retail)

-The **Service Quality & Dispute Management System** is a secure, intermediate platform designed to eliminate financial risk and operational friction in the gig economy.
+The **Service Quality, Rating & Dispute Management System** is a secure, intermediate platform designed to eliminate financial risk and operational friction in the gig economy.
 By integrating an **automated escrow vault** with a human-in-the-loop **arbitration layer**, the system bridges the trust gap between Customers and Service Providers.

 Unlike traditional booking platforms that leave users vulnerable to fraud or substandard work, our system acts as a neutral guardian of the transaction.
 It ensures that funds are protected, identities are verified, and conflicts are resolved objectively using immutable evidence.